 Except where otherwise provided in the Act, in the event of a vacancy in any office of the Senate for any reason, the Chair of the Senate shall, by motion of the Senate, appoint a successor to hold office for the balance of the term of the person whose office so falls vacant.

-There shall be a University Bedel, a University Marshal, a Vice-Marshal and a Convocation Convenor each of whom shall be appointed by the Chair of Senate and shall hold office during the pleasure of the Chair of Senate.
+There shall be a University Bedel, a University Marshal, a Vice-Marshal and a Convocation Convenor, each of whom shall be appointed by internal processes.

-Section 15, subsection 1 (b) 2 of The Wilfrid Laurier University Act stipulates that there be eight members of the Senate "elected by the students from among the students".
-Of the eight student members one shall be elected by the graduate students from among the graduate students, six by the undergraduate students from among the undergraduate students on the Waterloo campus, and one by the undergraduate students from among the undergraduate students on Brantford Campus.
-These eight student members will be elected in the following manner:
+Section 15, subsection 1 (b) 2 of The Wilfrid Laurier University Act stipulates that there be eight (8) members of the Senate "elected by the students from among the students".
+Of the eight (8) student members one (1) shall be elected by the graduate students from among the graduate students, six (6) by the undergraduate students from among the undergraduate students on the Waterloo campus, and one (1) by the undergraduate students from among the undergraduate students on the Brantford Campus.
+These eight (8) student members will be elected in the following manner:

-3.1c.
-Supervision and management of all elections in subsections (a) and (b) is to be conducted by the University Secretariat in consultation with WLU Students’ Union the WLU Graduate Students’ Association and in accordance with the provisions of this by-law.
+3.2.c.
+Supervision and management of all elections in subsections (a) and (b) is to be conducted by the WLU Students’ Union and the WLU Graduate Students’ Association in consultation with the University Secretariat and in accordance with the provisions of this by-law.

-3.1e.
+3.2.e.
 All students shall be given opportunities to nominate candidates and to vote for those nominated.
-Nominations will be open for a minimum of one week prior to the start of campaigning; the campaign period will be a minimum of one week prior to the election; and there will be a minimum of eight hours for voting.
-Appeals must be submitted to the Chief Electoral Officer within 24 hours of the close of polls.
+Nominations will be open for a minimum of one (1) week prior to the start of campaigning; the campaign period will be a minimum of one (1) week prior to the election; and there will be a minimum of eight (8) hours for voting.
+Appeals must be submitted in accordance with the WLU Students’ Union or WLU Graduate Students’ Association’s appeals processes.

 Section 15, subsection 1 (b) 3 of The Wilfrid Laurier University Act stipulates that the Senate will appoint "two members ... to represent the secondary school system of Ontario".

-3.2a.
-When there is a vacancy in one of these positions on the Senate, the Senate Nominating Committee will bring a nomination or nominations to the floor of the following Senate meeting to fill the said vacancy.
+3.3.a.
+When there is a vacancy in these positions on the Senate, the Assistant Vice-President: Governance and Policy will bring a nomination or nominations to the Senate Governance Committee to recommend to the Senate to fill said vacancy.

-3.2c.
-The Senate will proceed immediately to vote by secret ballot to fill the vacancy.
+3.3.b.
+The Senate will vote to fill the vacancy.

-Faculty members of Senate shall be elected in the following manner:
+Faculty members of the Senate shall be elected in the following manner:

 1. Faculty senators shall be allotted to each Senate representational department based on its share of the full-time faculty complement and elected by the regular members of faculty of the Senate representational department, in a manner to be determined by the academic unit, subject to the following constraint:

 i.
-No Senate representational department shall have less than the representation of a federated or affiliated college, i.e., two faculty senators.
+No Senate representational department shall have less than the representation of a federated or affiliated college, i.e., two (2) faculty Senators.

-2. The distribution of faculty senators by Senate representational department shall be evaluated bi-annually by the By-laws and Regulations Committee, using the formula in procedure 9.3.
-The results – and any recommended change to the distribution of faculty representation – shall be reported to Senate.
+2. The distribution of faculty senators by Senate representational department shall be evaluated bi-annually by the Governance Committee, using the formula in procedure 9.3.
+The results – and any recommended change to the distribution of faculty representation – shall be reported to the Senate.

-The Associate Vice-President: Teaching and Learning shall be an ex-officio member of Senate.
+The Vice-Provost: Teaching and Learning shall be an ex-officio member of the Senate.

 Section 15, subsection (1)(b)5 of the Wilfrid Laurier University Act, 1973, as Amended, 2001 stipulates that the composition of Senate shall include "one member elected by the academic librarians from among the academic librarians."
 The academic librarian will be elected in a manner to be determined by the Library Council.